rdpeng/ExData_Plotting1/README.md

 the data** so that the plot can be fully reproduced.
 You should also include the code that creates the PNG file.

-* Added the PNG file and R code file to your git repository
+* Added PNG file and R code file to your git repository

 Pushed git repository to GitHub so that the GitHub version of your repository is up to date.